 Whether the snow fell or not, the Count often sat up in his tower watching the world below.
 This lonely, unappreciated duty had fallen to him once he was returned here many years ago.
-He would often sit up here to look westwards beyond the road, over the woods and to the Silver River beyond.
+He would sit up here to look westwards beyond the road, over the woods, and towards the Silver River beyond.
 He would watch for the appearance of those who did not belong to this land.

 For many years, there had been nothing to see.
-Wolfram attributed this fortunate situation to the elves who had taken up residence in the denser forests.
-He believed them capable of dealing with any creatures normal or otherwise lurking within those woods.
-His confidence in their knowledge and their skills had been unbroken until he saw the creature at the bridge a short time ago.
+Wolfram credited this fortunate situation to the elves who had resided in the denser forests.
+He believed them capable of dealing with any creatures (normal or otherwise) lurking within those woods. until he saw the creature at the bridge a short time ago, his confidence in their knowledge and their skills had been unbroken.

-If he had spent the past fifty years looking for something he did not think would come here, now he would need to prepare as if change was imminent.
-Suddenly there were more travelers on the roads here where there had been none this time of year.
-And the hunters, who had stayed away from him, were now poking about the woods that belonged to him.
-Several days of snow had kept many would-be explorers and travelers from exploring the cold wintry outdoors, but with the snows again easing, he realized that there were no guarantees that people would not once again trespass on his properties.
+For fifty years he had waited for something he did not think would come.
+Now he needed to prepare as if change was imminent.
+The travelers on the road this time of year had suddenly increased.
+And the hunters, who had once stayed away from him, now were poking about his woods.
+Several days of snow had kept many from exploring the cold wintry outdoors, but with the snows again easing, there were no guarantees that people would not once again trespass on his properties.

 He found people bothersome.
-They distracted him from his need to look west for the Unthings and whatever other dark things that might be drawing closer.
-He still bore the scars from his encounters with a powerful witch, and he worried about the existence of others like her.
-For many years now he had not read the Book of Tales his grandfather had left him in a while, and he realized that he needed to begin reading them again.
+They distracted him from keeping watch for the Unthings and whatever other dark things that might be drawing closer.
+And he worried.
+He still bore the scars from his encounters with a powerful witch and feared others like her might be out there.
+Even then, he had long neglected his study of the Book of Tales left to him by his grandfather.
+He would need to begin his reading of the tales again.

 The sound of steps upon the stairs interrupted his solitary deliberations.
 His man Hastings cleared his throat before entering the small watchtower room.
 Wolfram put his glass tube down on the ledge and looked back.
-He observed Hastings carrying a tray of warm tea and food in hand.
+He observed Hastings carrying a tray of warm tea and food.

 As usual, the old man wore an expression that bordered on disapproval.
 “Sir, you’ve not eaten in hours.
 Allow me to take a turn.”